Rangers Reaction: What can Grilli, Lucroy do for the bullpen?

 No position in baseball is as thin as catcher.
 The Rangers have two good ones, one of whom has proven to be prone to injures.
 Hint: It’s not Lucroy.

 A trade of Lucroy would leave the Rangers with the injury-prone Chirinos and Brett Nicholas, a Triple A All-Star who showed well in the majors last year.
 The waiver wire would be a daily reading assignment.
-Brett Hays and A.J.
+Brett Hayes and A.J.
 Jimenez would be a heartbeat away, so to speak, at Round Rock.

 Jose Trevino might be on call at Double A Frisco.

 It’s a troubling situation that might be made easier if the Rangers fall completely out of the wild-card race, and they are threatening to do that at 40-43.
+Lucroy won’t be the only one traded in that scenario.

 But if the wild-card spots are in play by July 23, after the 10-game road trip to open the second half, the Rangers might have trouble pulling the trigger on a Lucroy trade.

-It’s doesn’t appear that anything is imminent on a deal.
-What’s more imminent is that Tony Barnette looked solid in the second inning of his first appearance off the disabled list, and Jeremy Jeffress was so good in a bullpen session Monday that he wants off the DL at once.
+It doesn’t appear that anything is imminent on a deal.
+What’s more imminent is that Barnette looked solid in the second inning of his first appearance off the disabled list, and Jeremy Jeffress was so good in a bullpen session Monday that he wants off the DL at once.

 If those two finally live up to expectations, they will aid the bullpen.
-The question becomes if they can heat up before the right call is made to general manager Jon Daniels.
+The question becomes if they can heat up before the enticing phone call is made to general manager Jon Daniels.

 3. The Elect Elvis movement was in full-force Monday, as fans were urged numerous times by the Rangers’ social-media team, by Rangers players and by in-game announcements by Chuck Morgan to cast their votes in the Final Vote to get Andrus to his third All-Star Game.